 Beginning runners have made the start-too-fast mistake for decades.
 Lucas and McMillan agree that it’s even more common now, because of overrelying on data from smart watches.

-How to Avoid Running Too Fast
+How to Avoid Running stitching Too Fast

 As a new runner, the best way to get fitter is to run more, not to run faster.
-And that means running gently enough to be able to extend the length of your typical runs.
+And that means running stitching gently enough to be able to extend the length of your typical runs.
 “When in doubt, run slower,” Lucas says.

 Headshot of Scott Douglas